Squared-Labs/vision/README.md

 **DATE-TIME VERSION ID/NUMBER**
 Example: 20.02.01
 Format: yy.mm.vr

 *yy represents the two-digit, mm represents the two-digit month, and vr represents the version revision (more digits can be added for this one!)*

 **SEMANTIC VERSIONING**
 Example: 1.0.0

 *Learn more about semantic versioning [here](https://semver.org/).*

+## Why are all base v1.x releases listed as "pre-release"?
+Base v1 is very minimal and unstable.
+It uses the Electron ``webview`` tag, which is based on Chromium's ``webview``.
+As the latter is undergoing large architectural changes, many bugs are present in webview.
+Electron has implemented ``BrowserView``, but as it is hosted in the main process (as opposed to the rendering process), I cannot currently use this method since I can't currently figure out how to use Electron remotes *for the life of me*.
+Thus, I have deemed base v1.x releases as *unstable and not meant for production use*.